cakephp/docs/en/intro.rst

     }

 You may notice that we didn't have to write any code before we could start working with our data.
-By using conventions, CakePHP can generate basic code when have not yet been defined.
+By using conventions, CakePHP will use standard classes for table and entity classes that have not yet been defined.

 If we wanted to make a new user and save it (with validation) we would do something like::